-Fig. 1.
-Dog “Driving” a Fordson Tractor, circa 1919.
-THF135205.
-From the Collections of The Henry Ford.
-Gift of Ford Motor Company.
 Tractor.
 What comes to mind?
 Do you immediately conjure an image of a four-wheeled vehicle hitched to a plow?
 Do you picture a particular manufacturer?
 Think about horsepower?
-Link internal combustion engines to… Continue reading What comes to mind when you hear the word “tractor”?
+Link internal combustion engines to fossil-fuel consumption?
+Wonder about tractors in relation to organic agriculture?
+Ponder autonomous tractor use in agriculture?
+Think about the business of manufacturing… Continue reading What comes to mind when you hear the word “tractor”?

 Have you ever thought about yoghurt, really?
 That there might be more than plain and flavoured?
 That it might be an iconic food in many places and still made in traditional ways?
 Two fruit and one plain yoghurt, local production by a farmer in the Morbihan, France, Photo C. Griffin-Kremer We may do well to… Continue reading What, if Anything, is Yoghurt?*